NOT UNDER THE LAW BUT UNDER GRACE

 Notice the following:

-Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.
-(Galatians 3:24).
+Therefore the law was our tutor to bring us to Christ, that we might be justified by faith.
+(Galatians 3:24)

 So it is with the Law of Moses.
 The Law, particularly the Ten Commandments, guards and guides us with the greatest care until we come to maturity in Christ and are able to keep the eternal moral law of God by our new nature.

-Whosoever is born of God doth not commit sin; for his seed remaineth in him: and he cannot sin, because he is born of God.
+Whoever has been born of God does not sin, for His seed remains in him; and he cannot sin, because he has been born of God.
 (I John 3:9)

 Notice that when Paul and James reminded us of the Law that oversees us they spoke of the moral injunctions of the Ten Commandments, not of the feast days or dietary laws—not even of the Sabbath day.
 This is because the moral commandments are part of the eternal moral law of God and never change.
 As we have said, the Sabbath and circumcision are covenants and have to do with the relationship of the elect to God.
 The moral injunctions, however, are the necessary guidelines for all of God’s creatures that they may dwell with one another in love and harmony.

 What shall we say then?
 Is the law sin?
-God forbid.
-Nay, I had not known sin, but by the law: for I had not known lust, except the law had said, Thou shalt not covet.
+Certainly not!
+On the contrary, I would not have known sin except through the law.
+For I would not have known covetousness unless the law had said, “You shall not covet.”
 (Romans 7:7)

-“Thou shalt not covet,” “thou shalt not commit adultery,” thou shalt not kill,” thou shalt not bear false witness,” are all aspects of the eternal moral law of God.
+“You shall not covet,” “you shall not commit adultery,” “you shall not kill,” “you shall not bear false witness,” are all aspects of the eternal moral law of God.
 Perhaps they are different in kind from the ceremonial observances and the covenantal statutes.

 We are judged by the law of liberty.
 The law of liberty is that we remain without condemnation while we are cooperating with the Holy Spirit of God, obeying the law of the Spirit of life, growing in the righteousness that is Christ in us, the hope of glory.